Need to migrate a WordPress site to a new domain?

 There may be the odd client who gets slightly confused if you change the domain name.
 However, because you need to keep the home page in place for at least 6 months, and all required internal pages will be redirected automatically when links are clicked or followed, it should be a minor issue.

 Use a domain name that is almost identical and your visitors will barely notice!
-For example; www.mywebsite.com becomes or www.mywebsite.co or some such similar approach.
-If the design and layout remains similar, it should prove to be a seamless transition.
+For example; www.mywebsite.co.nz becomes or www.mywebsite.nz or some such similar approach.
+If the design and layout remain similar, it should prove to be a seamless transition.

 As you are creating the new site from the old content, this could be a good opportunity to fix the known shortcomings of the old website.
+This is a core part of good organic SEO services.
 Examine items such as;

 - Navigation structure